-Elizabeth makes her home with her father and her mother.
-Carrying water, gathering firewood and gardening are her household duties.
+Elizabeth lives with her father and her mother.
 Her father is sometimes employed as a farmer and her mother is sometimes employed as a farmer.
+Elizabeth works at home carrying water, gathering firewood and gardening.
 There are 3 children in the family.

 For fun, Elizabeth enjoys swimming, singing and art.
-She attends church activities, Bible class and Vacation Bible School regularly and is in middle school where her performance is average.
+She attends church activities, Bible class and Vacation Bible School regularly and is in high school where her performance is average.

-Your love and support will help Elizabeth to receive the assistance she needs to develop her potential.
-Please pray for her.
+Please remember Elizabeth in your prayers.
+Your love and support will help her to receive the assistance she needs to grow and develop.

 Elizabeth lives in the rural community of Bhagaiya, home to approximately 80,000 residents.
 Typical houses are constructed of dirt floors, mud walls and thatch roofs.
 The primary ethnic group is Malto and the most commonly spoken languages are Malto and Bihari.